- Branding 03.21

 Who are you hoping to attract?

-The colours, fonts and the logo have a big impact when trying to appeal to a certain type of customer.
+The colours, fonts and logo have a big impact when trying to appeal to a certain type of customer.

 Let’s compare some different company websites: